pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--EACA-Colour-Genie-EG2000.md

 The generic console allows supporting either a custom font (`-pragma-redirect:CRT_FONT=...`) and 32 UDGs, or 128 UDGs.
 These udgs can be set programmatically using the appropriate ioctl.

+You should switch to mode 1 to enable use of the custom font and more than 32 UDGs.

 ## Links